Bisrad/Learn-GitHub/README.md

 <h2>User Story</h2>

-As a Front End Developer,
+As a Front End Developer,<br>
-I want to Understand the fundamentals of Push and Pull requests, So that I can work with a development team functionally
+I want to Understand the fundamentals of Push and Pull requests,<br>
+So that I can work with a development team functionally

-In order to achieve this goal
+In order to achieve this goal<br>
-I will be creating all new projects locally and then committing my changes to New Repositories to help establish good practies and commenting
+I will be creating all new projects locally <br>
+and then committing my changes to New Repositories <br>
+to help establish good practies and commenting <br>